 In 2014, the Kennedy Half Dollar will mark the 50th Anniversary of its introduction.
-In recognition of this anniversary, the CCAC recommends the Mint produce a special 2014 circulating issue of the half dollar or a .999 fine silver bullion version of the coin.
+In recognition of this anniversary, the CCAC recommends mintmarks appearing on all 2014 Kennedy Half Dollars be placed on the reverse of the coin similar to the placement of the mintmark on the half dollar's initial year in 1964.